dellow/Web-Framework/README.md

 <a name="about"></a>
 ## About
 This is a fast Framework and/or Project Wrapper and workflow for web projects  that utilises Gulp as a build tool.
+It's also set up to work with Travis CI which will run any defined spec tests by default.

+Testing is done with Jasmine for unit tests and Nightwatch for functional tests.

 <a name="requirements"></a>
 ## Requirements
+The only two system requirements are Node and Gulp.
+All other dependencies of this Framework will be downloaded and installed when the install process is run.

 - [NodeJS](http://nodejs.org/)
 - [Gulp](http://gulpjs.com)